-The Killing Fields – are around 17km outside of Phnom Penh and a Tuk tuk to get there and back costs $15.
+The Killing Fields – the site is around 17km outside of Phnom Penh and a Tuk Tuk to get there and back costs $15.
 It’s $6 per person to enter including an excellent audio guide.

 Royal Palace – admission to the palace is $6 per person.

 Angkor Temples – a pass to access all the temple sights is $37 for 1 day, $62 for 3 days, and $72 for 7 days.
-Plus the cost of a Tuk tuk with driver to take you around is $15 to $20 per day.
+Plus the cost of a Tuk Tuk with a driver to take you around is $15 to $20 per day.